 Open to print and digital magazines, the Magazine of the Year categories celebrate the culmination of what makes a great magazine: innovative content, superior editors, driven design, and the ability to consistently and proactively serve the needs of readers.

-These awards recognize the best in the Canadian magazine industry with 29 categories falling under Writing and Visual, Editorial, Grand Prix: Best Magazine, and Special.
-Awards include cash prizes of $1,000 for gold and $500 for silver winners.
-The early bird application deadline is mid January and the final application deadline is at the end of January, with varying application fees per award type.
+National Magazine Awards: These awards recognize the best in the Canadian magazine industry with 29 categories falling under Writing and Visual, Editorial, Grand Prix: Best Magazine, and Special.
+Awards include cash prizes of $1,000 for gold medal winners.
+The early bird application deadline is mid-January and the final application deadline is at the end of January, with varying application fees per award type.
 Visit Site

 National Magazine Awards: B2B: A Canadian awards competition for business-to-business magazines.
 The awards are open to Canadian magazines and to Canadian citizens, including landed immigrants, whose works were published in a B2B magazine during 2019.